My Tears Ricochet: Commercial performance

 Driven by Folklore's release, "My Tears Ricochet" opened at number 16 on the US Billboard Hot 100, amongst the album's 10 tracks to chart inside the top 40 and five to enter the top 20; it charted for two weeks before its exit.
 The song further reached number 3 on the Hot Rock & Alternative Songs chart.
-It also reached number 7 on the Singaporean and Malayasian singles charts, number 8 on Australia's ARIA Singles Chart, and number 14 on the Canadian Hot 100.
+It also reached number 7 on the Singaporean and Malaysian singles charts, number 8 on Australia's ARIA Singles Chart, and number 14 on the Canadian Hot 100.